 I’m currently working on a house-wide organizing project, one area at a time.
 If you’re interested on my approach to organizing, check out this home organization post I wrote.

 When you have a place for everything in your home, and you know where those places are and what belongs where, its SO.
 MUCH.
 EASIER. to keep your home clean (and it’s good for your mental health too!).

 Also, this helps you to be a little bit pickier about how much stuff you allow into your home/how many belongings you have.
 Personally, I believe everyone can benefit from adopting somewhat of a minimalist mindset.
 Because who wants to do daily life with enormous amounts of stuff everywhere?

 Cleaning and Tidying

-A clean and tidy home is a blessing to you and everyone else in the house.
+We mamas know that a clean and tidy home is a blessing to you and everyone else in the house (and a messy home is just the opposite!).
 However, this is definitely easier said than done.

-As I mentioned previously, keeping your home organized and decluttered is one of the most important things you can do…and this makes it MUCH easier to keep your home clean and tidy.
+As I mentioned previously, keeping your home organized and decluttered is one of the most important things you can do…and this makes it MUCH easier to keep a clean home.

 The main things you need to do to keep your home clean and tidy are to define who does what, when, and how.
 You can use cleaning checklists like the ones I’ve included in the Quick SPIN™ System, or create your own!